 - While you advance mounting the tire, stick two tire irons deep into the drop center on opposite site where you are going to finish mounting the tire.
 This helps to guide the tire into drop center when pulling last bits of tire over the rim.

 - Once you have only a palm width of tire unmounted right on top of the rim lock, push in the rim lock using an iron and press the last section of the tire onto the rim using the bead breaker.

 - Your bib mousse and tire should now be properly mounted and ready to ride!

-Should I use a rim lock with a bib mousse?A rim lock is definitely recommended with a bib mousse as it stops the tire from spinning on the rim.
-Many riders do not use one on the front as it is not a drive wheel.
-This is usually okay, however, a rear wheel with a mousse in it should always have a rim lock.
+A rim lock is recommended with a bib mousse as it prevents the tire from spinning on the rim.
+Most riders do not use one on the front as it is not a drive wheel.
+However, a rear wheel with a mousse in it should always have a rim lock.
 This is because the power is directed through the rear wheel.
-That force alone is enough to possibly cause the tire to spin on the rim (also be sure not to get lube on the tire bead as it can also cause spin).
-The smaller a mousse is inside a tire, the more likely there will be spin.
-Some mousse companies do not specify that rim locks are needed.
-Even so, better safe than sorry right?
-At times you might notice that some professional extreme riders are using 2 rim locks on one wheel if going for a very soft mousse for better grip!
+That force alone is enough to possibly cause the tire to spin on the rim (be sure not to get lube on the tire bead as it can also cause spin).
+The smaller a mousse is inside a tire, the more likely it is to spin.
+Some mousse companies do not specify that rim locks are needed, but it’s always better to be safe than sorry.
+In fact, some pros often use two rim locks on their rear wheels if they’re going with a very soft mousse for better grip!

 What’s the Best Bib Mousse Changer to Use?

 It’s entirely possible to change bib mousses with nothing but tire irons – that is, if you’re an experienced and highly skilled professional.
 Mousses are notoriously tricky to change, but the good news is, you don’t need to be a pro to change mousses like one as long as you’ve got the right tools.